 At ICON, we are committed to serve the needs of our patients and hold ourselves accountable to the highest standard of eye care.
 ICON provides residents with direct and in-depth contact with patients using a multi-specialty, high volume, hands on learning experience in refractive surgery, ocular disease, comprehensive eye care and co-management.
 Our goal is to provide advanced clinical knowledge and skills that increase the resident's diagnostic, disease management, patient care competencies and interprofessional communication for increasingly better clinical outcomes.

-Residency Program Coordinator: Dr. Benjamin D. Sturdy
+Interim Residency Program Coordinator: Dr. Curt Greeley

 Length of Program: 13 month (July 1st through July 31st)

 Salary: $43,000 – not contingent upon productivity of the resident